 No need to pack

 The hotel provides toiletries suited to tots, stair and bed- guards and sterilisers.
+The on-site market has lotions, nappies and baby food to buy.

 The hotel relies on solar power, and was built using natural materials; organic local produce features in the restaurant and the hotel is involved in conservation projects.